mrak/stubby4node/README.md

 -h, --help                  This help text.
 -k, --key <file>            Private key file.
 Use with --cert.
 -l, --location <hostname>   Hostname at which to bind stubby.
--s, --stub <port>           Port for stub portal.
+-s, --stubs <port>           Port for stubs portal.
 Defaults to
                             8882.
 -p, --pfx <file>            PFX file.
 Ignored if used with
                             --key/--cert